Go Back (album): The show in Montreux

+Before Titãs, other Brazilian artists had already recorded performances at the festival, such as Pepeu Gomes, Os Paralamas do Sucesso, Elba Ramalho and A Cor do Som.

 The band's show was their first on foreign soil.
 The rehearsals were carried out at a studio in London, where guitarist Tony Bellotto met Jimmy Page and asked him to autograph his Gibson Les Paul with a screwdriver so the letters would never wear off.

-The preparation for the concert was marked by difficulties; members claimed they received no help from their label nor from the festival's production team for things like carrying their equipment, moving across Europe, renting studios and rehearse.
+The preparation for the concert was marked by difficulties; members claimed they received no help from their label nor from the festival's production team for things like carrying their equipment, moving across Europe, renting studios and rehearse (the roadies still hadn't arrived from Brazil).
 They soundchecked late and only had 15 minutes to do it.
 Liminha, hired by the band as a third guitarist, had a problem in his amplifier and wasn't audible for most of the show; he later re-recorded his parts in studio for the album.
+Drummer Charles Gavin had to play a borrowed set.
 According to then bassist and vocalist Nando Reis, the album features some additional overdubbing.
+The final result disappointed them to the point that they gave up putting the album out after listening to the tape, but they changed their minds after watching footage of the show at festival director Claude Nobs's house.

-About the public, the band stated they were received with a certain strangeness, but the audience (estimated at 2,000 people) grew in quantity and enthusiasm as the concert progressed.
+About the audience, the band stated they were received with a certain strangeness, but the public (estimated at 2,000 people) grew in quantity and enthusiasm as the concert progressed.

-The band's trip to Switzerland generated expectation for a supposed attempt to project the band internationally; members dismissed this idea claiming that in order to try a career outside of Brazil, they would have to make long-term planning.
+The band's trip to Switzerland generated expectation for a supposed attempt to project the band internationally; members dismissed this idea claiming that in order to try a career abroad, they would have to make long-term planning.

 The setlist involved tracks then lesser known from their first two albums, such as "Marvin" (Titãs) and "Pavimentação" (Televisão), and more famous songs from their two subsequent albums, such as "Polícia" (Cabeça Dinossauro) and "Diversão" (Jesus não Tem Dentes no País dos Banguelas).
+Journalist Ricardo Alexandre analyzed that now these tracks were part of the setlist "within a logical evolutionary process, and no longer as victims of a sharp rupture made by the 'punk' album Cabeça Dinossauro".

-Abum production
+Album production

-From the 15 tracks played in the show, 13 were selected, since the album wouldn't fit them all.
+From the 15 tracks played in the show, 13 were selected, since the album would not accommodate them all.

 Go Back was mixed at Swanyard studios in London, with the members present and also at the Recording Plant in Los Angeles and at the Nas Nuvens in Rio de Janeiro.
 Mixing was finished on 12 July 1988.
 The recording was done digitally in 24 channels.

-Following the mixing, they wend to Lisbon for a local tour, opening up for Xutos & Pontapés.
+Following the mixing, they went to Lisbon for a local tour, supporting Xutos & Pontapés.